hamzehkhazaei/Azure_Lab/README.md

 These Ubuntu VMs are the machines that you need to use to do your projects.

-**Important Note:** Please remember to close the RDP program when you no longer want to work on your project so that all your clusters can be shut down after a short time.
+**Important Note:** Please remember to close the RDP program when you no longer want to work on your project so that all your clusters can be shut down quickly.
 This way, you will not lose your quota while not working on your project.